liuxy1103/BISSG/README.md

 # BISSG
- code for paper IJCAI2022 "Biological Instance Segmentation with a Superpixel-Guided Graph"
+ Code for paper IJCAI2022 "Biological Instance Segmentation with a Superpixel-Guided Graph"

 ## Instation